 Figure 2.
 Installed electricity generation capacity evolution by producer in Israel (percent of total) as of December each year 2015-20 and 2021 projection: IEC (blue) and Private Producers including renewables (red).

 In 2020, the generation segment was relying on a mix of fuels, dominated by natural gas and coal - both utilized by the IEC as primary fuels.
 Secondary fuels of the IEC were diesel, oil fuel and methanol.
 Private generation facilities were primary relying on natural gas, while diesel, oil fuel and renewables were secondary energy sources.
-When combined, the electricity generation segment continued to be dominated by natural gas as the primary energy source (60.8% by capacity, 63.4% by generation), with coal as the secondary source (25.6% by capacity, 32.8% by generation) and third place taken by renewables (10.5% by capacity, 5.0% by generation) – predominantly solar PV technology (8.9% by capacity, 3.6% by generation).
-Other sources, including other fossil fuels contributed a tiny fraction (1.1% of total capacity, 1.1% of total generation).
+When combined, the electricity generation segment continued to be dominated by natural gas as the primary energy source (61.6% by capacity), with coal as the secondary source (24.6% by capacity) and third place taken by renewables (11.8% by capacity) – predominantly solar PV technology (10.2% by capacity).
+Other fossil fuels contributed a tiny fraction (0.9% of total capacity), while pump accumulation added another 1.5%.
 In 2021, renewables' share is expected to experience further growth, reaching about 12% of total capacity and 7% of total generation.

-In 2020, grid supply per capita slightly decreased from 6.4 thousand kWh in 2018 to 6.3 thousand kWh annually, whereas the electricity demand per capita also remained stable at 5.9 thousand kWh annually.
-Total electricity generation per capita in Israel was 8.1 thousand kWh annually in 2019 and 2020, slightly increasing from 2017 and 2018, when it was at 7.8 thousand kWh.
+In 2020, grid supply per capita slightly decreased from 6.4 thousand kWh in 2018-19 to 6.2 thousand kWh annually, whereas the electricity demand per capita also decreased from 5.9 thousand kWh annual level in 2018-19 to 5.7 thousand kWh annual.
+Total electricity generation per capita in Israel increased from 7.8 thousand kWh per capita in 2017 and 2018 to 8.1 thousand kWh annually in 2019 and 2020.
 The generation per capita in 2021 is expected to slightly increase.

 In the past, the Electricity Authority estimated that the growth in electricity demand in upcoming years is to be at 2.7% annually, which is slightly above the demographic growth rate.
 The growth of electricity demand in Israel was at 4.1% annual growth in 2019; but in 2020 experienced flat growth due to the Covid19 crisis.
 Though there is still a total electricity demand growth due to demographic expansion, the only expectation for electricity demand growth in upcoming years is wide-spread adoption of electric vehicles in the near future.